kgrajski/ercot_dart/README.md

   - Apply good Data Science practices of data wrangling, ETL, modeling, and visualizations
 - Create a workbench leveraging Factory Method object-oriented pattern to support multiple
   - ERCOT data products and their ETL
-  - Modeling approaces (regression vs classification)
+  - Modeling approaches (regression vs classification)
   - Modeling methods (linear regression, ridge, lasso, xgboost)
   - Back-testing of trading strategies (naive, signed_prob)
 - Experience hands-on working with Cursor (mainly claude-4-sonnet)
-  - Learn The Good, The Bad, and The Ugly of Coding Co-Pilots
+  - Learn benefits and limitations of Coding Co-Pilots
     - Main Learning: The Pilot is accountable for every line of code
     - Subsidiary Learning: Beware of Pilot anthropomorphization and Co-Pilot sycophancy
 - Set stage for production
   - Containerize (Docker)
   - Productization (SageMaker?
-DataBricks?)
+Databricks?)
   - Agent Integration (LangChain, LangGraph)

 The gory details on individual data and individual modeling experiments can be found in the /config directory.